tuya/tuya-panel-kit-docs/docs/docs/data-entry/SwitchButton.en.md

 ---
 title: SwitchButton
-desc: SwitchButton is a switch component.
+desc: '`SwitchButton` is a switch component.'
 ---

 ## Code demo